Top Gear (2002 TV series): Controversies

 Top Gear also received extensive criticism in late October 2014 during filming of an episode for Series 22 in Argentina.
 The presenters and the associated film crew were chased out of the country by angry protesters allegedly throwing rocks at the team.
 This was in protest against the number plate, H982 FKL, on Jeremy Clarkson's Porsche 928 GT, which was believed to make reference to the 1982 Falklands War.
 Another set of plates with the registration number BE11 END ("bellend") on them were found in the car, which were interpreted as another indication of a premeditated plot to mock the country.
 The BBC maintained that the registration number was pure coincidence.

 The show also received widespread criticism after the sacking of Jeremy Clarkson, and subsequent resignations of James May and Richard Hammond.
 The criticism continued for the first episode of the following series, hosted by Chris Evans and Matt LeBlanc.

 International versions

-The popularity of the original UK series eventually led to the creation of a number of international versions, each with local production teams and presenters, all made under licence from BBC Studios:
+The popularity of the original British series eventually led to the creation of a number of international versions, each with local production teams and presenters, all made under licence from BBC Studios:

 Australia

 On 19 November 2007, it was revealed that a localised Australian series of Top Gear would be produced by the Special Broadcasting Service network in conjunction with Freehand Productions, BBC Worldwide's Australasian partner.
 This announcement marks the first time a deal has been struck for a version of Top Gear to be produced exclusively for a foreign market.
 No indication was given as to the exact makeup of the series, other than that it would have a distinctly Australian style.
 SBS ran a competition to find hosts for the series, and in May 2008 confirmed that the presenters for the Australian programme were to be Charlie Cox, Warren Brown, Steve Pizzati and a local "cousin" of the Stig.
 James Morrison replaced Charlie for the second series of Top Gear Australia.
 Top Gear host Jeremy Clarkson added, "I'm delighted that Top Gear is going to Australia."
 It was announced that the Nine Network had secured the rights to the local and UK versions from 2010 on both its Nine and Go! (digital TV) stations.
 On 20 June 2010, it was announced that actor and comedian Shane Jacobson and Top Gear Australia magazine editor Ewen Page would join a returning Steve Pizzati to present the programme which premiered on 28 September 2010.
 The Australian version has received lacklustre reviews.
 Eventually, Top Gear UK and Top Gear Australia met up and challenged each other.
-Top Gear Australia was cancelled in September 2011.
+The series was cancelled in September 2011, following the fourth series.
+In October 2023, it was announced that the series was being revived as an eight episode series for Paramount+, with new hosts Beau Ryan, Jonathan LaPaglia and Blair Joscelyne, to be released in 2024.